Get,

 Nutritional Value of Thyme:

 Thyme oil consists of high concentrations of phenolic compounds.
 Among other herbs, fresh thyme has the highest antioxidant activities.
 It is loaded with multiple phytonutrients, minerals, and vitamins essential for optimum health.
-The nutritional components of thyme are in the table below.1,2
+The nutritional components of thyme are below.1,2

 Properties of Thyme: